JehoonChung/jehoonchung.github.io/_research/research.md

 ## Working Papers

-### Guaranteeing Home Insurance: Evidence from California’s Wildfire Safety and Recovery Act
+### Guaranteeing Home Insurance: Evidence from California’s Wildfire Moratorium
 *with Rustom Irani*

 We examine how provisional insurance influences households’ coverage decisions and its effect on mortgage and credit outcomes.